aiogram/aiogram/docs/api/methods/add_sticker_to_set.md

 ## Description

 Use this method to add a new sticker to a set created by the bot.
+You must use exactly one of the fields png_sticker or tgs_sticker.
+Animated stickers can be added to animated sticker sets and only to them.
+Animated sticker sets can have up to 50 stickers.
+Static sticker sets can have up to 120 stickers.
 Returns True on success.

 ## Arguments